Minimum Description Length Recurrent Neural Networks: Learner

 \subsection{Objective: Minimum Description Length}

 Consider a hypothesis space $\mathcal{G}$ of possible grammars, and a corpus of input data $D$.
-In our case, $\mathcal{G}$ is the set of all possible network architectures expressible using our representations, and $D$ is a sequence of input sequences.
-For a given $G\in \mathcal{G}$ we may consider the ways in which we can encode the data $D$ given that $G$.
+In our case, $\mathcal{G}$ is the set of all possible network architectures expressible using our representations, and $D$ is a set of input sequences.
+For a given $G\in \mathcal{G}$ we may consider the ways in which we can encode the data $D$ given $G$.
 The MDL principle (\citealp{Rissanen:1978}), a computable approximation of Kolmogorov Complexity (\citealp{Solomonoff:1964,Kolmogorov:1965,Chaitin:1966}), aims at the $G$ that minimizes $|G|+|D:G|$, where $|G|$ is the size of $G$ and $|D:G|$ is the length of the shortest encoding of $D$ given $G$ (with both components typically measured in bits).
 Minimizing $|G|$ favors small, general grammars that often fit the data poorly.
 Minimizing $|D:G|$ favors large, overly specific grammars that overfit the data.
 By minimizing the sum, MDL aims at an intermediate level of generalization: reasonably small grammars that fit the data reasonably well.
-MDL -- and the closely related Bayesian approach to induction -- have been used in a wide range of models of linguistic phenomena, in which one is often required to generalize from very limited data (see \citealp{Horning:1969}, \citealp{Berwick:1982}, \citealp{Stolcke:1994}, \citealp{Grunwald:1996}, and \citealp{Marcken:1996}, among others).

-The term $|D:G|$ corresponds to the surprisal of the data $D$ according to the probability distribution defined by $G$ and is closely related to the cross-entropy between the distribution defined by $G$ and the true distribution that generated $D$.
-The term $|G|$ depends on an encoding scheme for a network which serializes a network into a binary string whose length can be measured in bits.
-Full details of the encoding scheme are provided in Appendix~\ref{appendix:net_encoding}.
+The term $|D:G|$ corresponds to the surprisal of the data $D$ according to the probability distribution defined by $G$ (i.e., the negative log of the probability assigned to targets by the network).
+The term $|G|$ depends on an encoding scheme for mapping networks onto binary strings, described below.